ajshul/mate-ai/README.md

 - SMS-only interface after signup (no need to use the web app)
 - Voice call capabilities with OpenAI's Realtime API and Twilio Voice
 - Tab-based interface for switching between text messaging and voice calls
+- Customizable UI with theme variables for easy branding
+- Automated webhook configuration for development environments

 ## Tech Stack